 The wireless headphone game has evolved significantly over the last few years.
-The market has completely flooded, and there are wireless earphone options that we never could have imagined.
-These earphones are so tiny, but can come with noise isolation, incredible battery life, ear hooks, microphones and more.
-And a pair of cheap earbuds could totally meet all of your needs when it comes to filtering out background noise on your commute or during your workout.
-And, with these new-fangled phones forgoing a headphone jack, you don't need to worry about spending a ton of money on top-notch Bluetooth earbuds.
+The market has been flooded, and there are more wireless earphone options than we ever could have imagined.
+These earphones are tiny, but they can come with noise isolation, incredible battery life, ear hooks, decent microphones for calls and more.
+And a pair of cheap earbuds could totally meet all of your needs when it comes to filtering out background noise on your commute or during a workout.